Fourier Transform

 Discrete Fourier Transform (DFT)

 The continuous Fourier transform operates on functions defined on all of \(\mathbb{R}\), but computers work with finite, sampled data.
-The Discrete Fourier Transform (DFT) bridges this gap: it is the exact discrete analogue of the continuous transform, operating on sequences of \(N\) complex numbers and producing \(N\) frequency coefficients.
-The DFT inherits all the key properties of its continuous counterpart - linearity, shift, convolution - in discrete form.
+The Discrete Fourier Transform (DFT) bridges this gap.
+It is the exact discrete analogue of the continuous transform, operating on sequences of \(N\) complex numbers and producing \(N\) frequency coefficients.
+The DFT inherits all the key properties of its continuous counterpart in discrete form.
+They include linearity, shift, and convolution.

 Note on Sign Convention for DFT